JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

  ### Memory Layout of C Programs
  ![](https://media.geeksforgeeks.org/wp-content/uploads/memoryLayoutC.jpg)
  1. **Text segment**
-     * also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.
+     * also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains **executable instructions**.
      * the text segment is sharable so that only a single copy needs to be in memory for frequently executed programs, such as text editors, the C compiler, the shells, and so on.
 Also, the text segment is often read-only, to prevent a program from accidentally modifying its instructions.
- 2. **Initialized data segment**
+ 2. **Initialized data segment** Data
      * Initialized data segment, usually called simply the **Data Segment**.
-A data segment is a portion of virtual address space of a program, which contains the global variables and static variables that are initialized by the programmer.
+A data segment is a portion of virtual address space of a program, which contains the **global variables** and **static variables** that are initialized by the programmer.
      * Note that, data segment is not read-only, since the values of the variables can be altered at run time.
      * This segment can be further classified into initialized read-only area and initialized read-write area.
- 3. **Uninitialized data segment**
+ 3. **Uninitialized data segment** BSS
     * Uninitialized data segment, often called the **BSS segment**, named after an ancient assembler operator that stood for “block started by symbol.”
 Data in this segment is initialized by the kernel to arithmetic 0 before the program starts executing
-    * uninitialized data starts at the end of the data segment and contains all global variables and static variables that are initialized to zero or do not have explicit initialization in source code.
+    * uninitialized data starts at the end of the data segment and contains all **global variables** and **static variables** that are initialized to zero or do not have explicit initialization in source code.
  4. **Stack**
      * The stack area traditionally adjoined the heap area and grew the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
      * The stack area contains the program stack, a LIFO structure, typically located in the higher parts of memory.